Market Charts and The Message of the Market

 These S/R Channels exist simultaneously in multiple timeframes with bigger (longer) timeframes having bigger channels that contain smaller (quicker) channels (i.e., smaller trading ranges within bigger trading ranges within even bigger trading ranges).
 These S/R Channels have a noisy, erratic, quasi-fractal (self-similar) relationship.
 All channels have a tenancy to expand and contract based on investor confidence that is subject to change, and to shift up and down in quicker timeframes within their next broader timeframe in response to surprising news and commentary.
 This is the biggest problem facing traders and investors.

 Like the pros, my charts show volume, RSI and the standard 20-, 50-, 100- & 200-period simple Moving Averages (MAs).
 These MAs act like automatic trend lines.
 Prices bouncing off an MA and prior pivots (trend reversals) indicate Support and Resistance (S/R) levels, where supply and demand imbalances reversed.
 Minor S/R price levels are where the primary trend stalls or retraces, as the pros take profits, before resuming the primary trend.
-Major S/R levels are areas that tend to be near the top and bottom of a trading range.
+Major S/R levels are areas that tend to be near the top and bottom of a TR.
 They are where the primary (broader market) trend reverses; and thus indicates the size of the current trading range in that timeframe.

 Ideally, we want to buy major support and sell major resistance.
 But it is hard to wait for and perfectly time these major S/R levels.
 Fortunately, we don't have to wait, and our timing only needs to be good enough.
 If we break-up our trading power, we can convert our single buy low and sell high(er) prices into two averages that we can manage and optimize.
-We can scale in and out as prices approach all likely S/R levels, taking only acceptable profits as we realize them, and working to improve our skills and odds of success as we go.
-This will require money, patience, and persistence, and that we track our trading details and periodically monitor and analyze market prices; so that we can know if it is now better to buy or sell at currently available prices or to wait for better prices, which will come sooner or later.
+We can scale in and out as prices approach all likely S/R levels, taking only acceptable profits as we realize them, while working to improve our skills and odds of success as we go.
+This will require money, patience, and persistence, and that we track our trading details and periodically monitor and analyze market prices; so that we can know if it is now better to buy or sell at currently available prices or to wait for better prices, which should come sooner or later.

 Stan Benson